petrjon900/petrjon900/README.md

 **Incident response lab(WGUD483)**

-* In this lab a engineer put in a ticket that the application server used for processing CAD images began to run slow and had high CPU and GPU usage.
+* In this lab an engineer put in a ticket that the application server used for processing CAD images began to run slow and had high CPU and GPU usage.
 As the Security professional at this oraganization i was tasked with investigating this incident.
 * After speaking with the engineer it was was found that this occured after updating the application however the email from the vendor was spoofed.
-* After logging into the affected server and taking a look into task manager it was found that a cryptominer was causing the high CPU usage. the attackers were using this sever to mine crptocurrency on their behalf.
+* After logging into the affected server and taking a look into task manager it was found that a cryptominer was causing the high CPU usage. the attackers were using this server to mine cryptocurrency on their behalf.
 * Logged into the SIEM(Wazuh) and found the IP address and port number of the malicious traffic
 * On the affected server the attackers disabled defender reason why the application was detected.
 I went into group ploicy and renabled defender and turned on virus protect.
 * I ran a scan which picked up the XMRig miner and removed the application